Paranormala’s Top 10 Unexplained Phenomena – Part 1

 9. Angel Hair

-There are a number of accounts of this fiberous substance observed to have fallen from the sky, often believed to be a result of UFO phenomenon.
 An interesting account reported by USA Today and the AP details twenty UFOs seen over Quirindi, New South Wales, Australia, dropping down Angel Hair on the ground as they passed.
-It is said that any attempt at collecting it results in the material completely subliming and disappearing.

 An Illustration Of Angel Hair From UFOs